petartotev/PT_Demo_ML.NETests/README.md

 ![Horse Object Detected](DemoMLNetObjectDetectionConsoleApp/assets/images/output/dd3832f7-44cd-4466-b5fa-70bbe58ebd77.jpg)

-Information:
+## Information:
 The repository contains a Solution with a series of Projects that experiment with the ML.NET Library.

-- **Binary Classification** (Sentiment Analysis)
+### Binary Classification / (Sentiment Analysis)

-1. A DataGathererFlagmanBg project is created to gather information through the existing articles in the website of a local media in Burgas, Bulgaria.
+1. A **DataGathererFlagmanBg** project is created to gather information through the existing articles in the website of a local media in Burgas, Bulgaria.

 For each article it takes:
 - all the positive comments with (upvote : downvote) ratio of 30 : 1 or more